 Other states follow a loss-to-estate system, wherein only a representative of the victim’s estate can file a wrongful death claim.
 Anything collected by the representative would be put into a special trust and dispersed among the beneficiaries of the decedent.
 States vary in their approaches to assessing losses sustained from a wrongful death.

-If your loved one has recently passed and you believe you’re entitled to damages due to a wrongful death, don’t wait: call an attorney today.
-We at Peter N. Davis Law are proud to help on behalf of mourning families to get them the damages they deserve and the ability to move on.
+If your loved one has recently passed and you believe you’re entitled to damages due to a wrongful death, don’t wait: call a wrongful death attorney today.
+We at Peter N. Davis & Associates are proud to help on behalf of mourning families to get them the damages they deserve and the ability to move on.
 Contact us, today.